deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 Gilgamesh said nothing.
 Instead he stepped forward and touched his millennia-old companion on the shoulder.
 An instant later, there was a black flash and a **thump** of inrushing air, and Keeda was gone.

-The human emperor straightened expression darkened.
+The human emperor straightened up and his expression darkened.
 “He will not have been alone in this.
 I have housecleaning.”

 Daar nodded.
 “I believe you do.
 An’ we must figger out what comes next, without our friend.”